LeiMingcheng/openpi-qc/README.md

 This directory contains the complete ACRLPD (Action-Chunked Reinforcement Learning with Prior Data) integration with π₀ models for robotic manipulation tasks.

+**Early Preview — Not Production Ready**

+Please note that this is currently a demo and a work in progress.
+Many details are yet to be refined, and it is not yet a complete or fully functional training library.
+Please proceed with caution.

 ## Overview

 The framework provides end-to-end training infrastructure combining Q-chunking reinforcement learning with π₀ diffusion models.
 It includes data loading, agent implementation, training loops, and comprehensive evaluation systems.